modernish/modernish/README.md

 * *`QRK_IFSFINAL`*: in field splitting, a final non-whitespace IFS delimiter character is counted as an empty field (yash \< 2.42, zsh, pdksh).
 This is a QRK (quirk), not a BUG, because POSIX is ambiguous on this.
-* `QRK_LOCALINH`: On a shell with LOCAL, local variables, when declared without assigning a value, inherit the state of their global namesake, if any. (dash, FreeBSD sh)
+* `QRK_LOCALINH`: On a shell with LOCALVARS, local variables, when declared without assigning a value, inherit the state of their global namesake, if any. (dash, FreeBSD sh)
-* `QRK_LOCALSET`: On a shell with LOCAL, local variables are immediately set to the empty value upon being declared, instead of being initially without a value. (zsh)
+* `QRK_LOCALSET`: On a shell with LOCALVARS, local variables are immediately set to the empty value upon being declared, instead of being initially without a value. (zsh)
 * `QRK_LOCALSET2`: Like `QRK_LOCALSET`, but *only* if the variable by the same name in the global/parent scope is unset.
 If the global variable is set, then the local variable starts out unset. (bash 2 and 3)
-* `QRK_LOCALUNS`: On a shell with LOCAL, local variables lose their local status when unset.
+* `QRK_LOCALUNS`: On a shell with LOCALVARS, local variables lose their local status when unset.
 Since the variable name reverts to global, this means that *`unset` will not necessarily unset the variable!* (yash, pdksh/mksh.
 Note: this is actually a behaviour of `typeset`, to which modernish aliases `local`